Nursing Home Abuse - What is Nursing Home Abuse?

 When care facilities fail to screen their employees properly, they can endanger their residents.
 Aides with a history of abuse or drug addiction are more likely to abuse people in long-term care facilities.

-Risk Factors in Nursing
+Risk Factors in Nursing Homes

 Gender